SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Infusion__ : The hero gains +2 Spellpower permanently and +100 temporary mana.
 - __Elemental Vision__ : Allows hero to see elements on enemy creatures so that Destructive Magic spells cast by the hero can inflict additional elemental damage.
 - __Eternal Servitude__ : The hero receives an ability to raise some of the fallen undead creatures in his or her army after combat.
+- __Scorching Earth__ : The hero calls upon forces of nature to affect enemy melee-attacking creatures.
+Any time an enemy creature moves it will receive some damage.
 - __Siege__ : All hero's troops gain +3 speed during the siege of an enemy castle, and the Catapult gains an extra shot.

 ### ULTIMATE
-- __Retribution__ : The troops led by the hero inflict additional melee and ranged damage if their Morale is above zero (+5% for each point of Morale).
+- __Retribution__ : The troops led by the hero inflict additional melee and ranged damage if their Morale is above zero (+7% for each point of Morale).
 - __Nature's Luck__ : Units in hero army always have luck rolled on attacks.
 - __Absolute Protection__ : Normal attacks against hero's creatures are always unlucky.
 Lucky attacks are turned to normal.
 If enemy has Absolute Luck perk, effects of both perks are nullified.
 - __Omniscience__ : All spells that are in existance will be written to hero's spellbook and hero will be able to cast them on expert level.